rails/rails/guides/source/active_record_querying.md

 Existence of Objects
 --------------------

-If you simply want to check for the existence of the object there's a method called +exists?+.
-This method will query the database using the same query as +find+, but instead of returning an object or collection of objects it will return either +true+ or +false+.
+If you simply want to check for the existence of the object there's a method called `exists?`.
+This method will query the database using the same query as `find`, but instead of returning an object or collection of objects it will return either `true` or `false`.

 ```ruby
 Client.exists?(1)
 ```

-The +exists?+ method also takes multiple ids, but the catch is that it will return true if any one of those records exists.
+The `exists?` method also takes multiple ids, but the catch is that it will return true if any one of those records exists.

 ```ruby
 Client.exists?(1,2,3)